 In the 15th century Plasencia had a cathedral, but it was decided to replace it with a newer and bigger one.
 Instead of demolishing the old cathedral first and building the new one from scratch, they simply started replacing one cathedral with the new one, starting at the front.
 They used stones and other materials from the old cathedral to build the new one, but they ran out of money and the project was never completed.

 A huge cathedral made up of two halves, built in two different architectural styles.

-If you are interested to know how the two cathedrals come together have a look at these images of the floorplan.
 The first one highlights the areas belonging to the old cathedral and the second one highlights the areas belonging to the new cathedral.